Skip to main content

 Texas Statute of Limitations

-Dog Bite accidents in Cedar Park frequently occur along major corridors including US-183A Toll, FM 1431 (Whitestone Blvd), US-183 (Bell Blvd), Toll 183A.
+Dog Bite cases in Cedar Park frequently arise along major corridors including US-183A Toll, FM 1431 (Whitestone Blvd), US-183 (Bell Blvd), Toll 183A.
 Cedar Park has a population of over 80,000 residents and is one of the largest suburbs in the Austin metro area

-High-risk accident areas in Cedar Park include US-183 (Bell Blvd) through central Cedar Park, FM 1431 (Whitestone Blvd) and US-183 intersection, Toll 183A and FM 1431 interchange, Cypress Creek Road and US-183 intersection, RM 1431 near Lakeline Mall Drive.
-If you have been injured in a dog bite accident near any of these locations, our attorneys can help.
+High-risk areas in Cedar Park include US-183 (Bell Blvd) through central Cedar Park, FM 1431 (Whitestone Blvd) and US-183 intersection, Toll 183A and FM 1431 interchange, Cypress Creek Road and US-183 intersection, RM 1431 near Lakeline Mall Drive.
+If you have been injured near any of these locations, our attorneys can help.

 • The city is home to the H-E-B Center at Cedar Park, a major events venue that generates significant traffic on event days